+So, what is the top of the trucking class?
 I’ve never driven a truck larger than class 6.
 I think.
 It might have been class 5.
 Wait, did it weigh 26,000 pounds or 26,001?
 I’m not sure and it doesn’t matter.
 Because what does matter is that you know the different classes, and how they affect interstate and government regulations.
 For example, your community could receive greater consideration for infrastructure improvement such as highways and bridges due to the amount of freight shipped on your roads by larger trucks.
-So, what is the top of the trucking class?
+That’s one reason you should know what’s at the top of the trucking class.

 The FAST Act

 One example of why it’s important to understand freight classifications and how they might impact your city or town is the FAST (Fixing America’s Surface Transportation Act).
 “The FAST Act authorizes $305 billion highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology, and statistics programs.

 The FAST Act maintains our focus on safety, keeps intact the established structure of the various highway-related programs we manage, continues efforts to streamline project delivery and, for the first time, provides a dedicated source of federal dollars for freight projects.
 With the enactment of the FAST Act, states and local governments are now moving forward with critical transportation projects with the confidence that they will have a federal partner over the long term.” — FHWA (Federal Highway Association) FAST Act.